Observation of increasing bending rigidity of graphene with temperature

 \section{Introduction}

-The class of atomically thin material sheets and membranes, commonly referred to as 2D materials, are foreseen to take center stage in the development of van der Waals heterostructures and flexible electronics components.
-For these applications, the materials' mechanical properties are of immense importance.
-In the last few years, helium atom scattering (HAS) has been established as a technique uniquely suited for evaluating the bending rigidity of 2D materials~\cite{Holst2013}.
+The ever expanding family of two-dimensional (2D) materials is continuously showing promise for numerous applications, mainly due to the extraordinary properties associated with them.
+Among these characteristics are great mechanical strength~\cite{Papageorgiou2017}, tunable electrical properties and high electrical conductivity~\cite{Novoselov2004}, favourable properties for use in electronic and optoelectronic devices~\cite{Wang2012, Jariwala2013, Chaves2020}, and superconductivity~\cite{Cao2018}.
+2D materials figure as building blocks in layered structures, commonly known as van der Waals heterostructures~\cite{Liu2016}.
+The materials are promising candidates for use in flexible electronics and bendable electronic devices~\cite{Akinwande2014}.

-The bending rigidity, $\kappa$, sometimes referred to as the bending stiffness or the flexural rigidity, is an expression of the flexibility of the material.
-Classically, the bending rigidity of an isotropic plate is given by~\cite{RN1}:
+The flexibility of a material is expressed through the \textit{bending rigidity}, which is also referred to as the flexural rigidity or the bending stiffness.
+Classically, the bending rigidity $\kappa$ of an isotropic plate is given by~\cite{Landau2012}

-where $Y$ is Young’s modulus, $h$ is the plate thickness, and \(\sigma\) is Poisson’s ratio.
-The unit of \(\kappa\) is [Pa m$^3$]=[J], but is usually expressed in [eV] for nanomaterials.
+where $Y$ is Young’s modulus, $h$ the plate thickness, and $\sigma$ Poisson’s ratio.